-If you need to change your appointment, call the Women's Clinic at (613) 548-2423.
+If you need to change your appointment, call the Lakeside Clinic at 613-548-2423.

 All appointments are booked as soon as possible for patients.

 You may also decide to change your mind about having an abortion.
 We will respect your decision.
 We ask that you let us know as soon as possible.